gucci-on-fleek/caddy-speedtest/README.md

 - Must support uploading files of arbitrary size.

-- Must have a well-defined geographical location (no anycast).
+- Must have a fixed geographical location (no anycast).

 Since I'm already using Caddy for other purposes, the easiest solution was to write a Caddy module that provides this functionality.